This guide describes how you can use the Barracuda Email Security Gateway web interface to:

 - Mass mailings often come from domains that do not resemble the company’s website name.
-For example, you may want to receive mailings from historybookclub.com, but you will find that this site sends out its mailing from the domain hbcfyi.com.
-Examine the From: address of an actual mailing that you are trying to whitelist or blocklist to determine what to enter.
+For example, you may want to receive mailings from historybookclub.com, but you will find that this website sends out its mailing from the domain hbcfyi.com.
+Examine the From: address of an actual mailing that you are trying to Allow List or Block List to determine what to enter.

 Changing the Language of the Quarantine Interface

 You can change the language of your quarantine interface by selecting a language from the drop-down menu in the upper right corner of the QUARANTINE INBOX and PREFERENCES tabs.
 Supported languages include Chinese, Japanese, Spanish, French, and others.
 The language you select is only applied to your individual quarantine interface.
 No other user’s interface is affected.

 Microsoft Outlook Add-in for Classifying Messages

 Instead of using your quarantine inbox to classify your email messages, you can download a client add-in that lets you classify messages from your MS Outlook application.
 Your Barracuda Email Security Gateway administrator may chose not to make this add-in available.
 If this is the case, you need to log into your quarantine inbox to classify your messages.